Skip to content

 Regularly check the status and performance of your site

-It’s important to regularly check the status and performance of your website.
-This will help you to identify any potential problems and make sure that your site is running smoothly.
-Google Business Profile Insights, Google Analytics and 3rd party tools like Moz, Ahrefs and Semrush are useful for regularly tracking your website’s performance.
+Check the status and performance of your website regularly to catch problems early.
+Google Business Profile Insights, Google Analytics and 3rd party tools like Moz, Ahrefs and Semrush all help here.

 A simple de-personalized Google search can also reveal interesting results.